Uniformly Bounded State Estimation over Multiple Access Channels: Introduction

-Most previous works have mainly focused on studying networked estimation or control systems communicating over different classes of point-to-point channels.
-To the best of our knowledge, no previous work has thoroughly studied the problem of state estimation over a MAC.
-A recent exception is Zaidi \textit{et al.} \cite{zaidi2010} where classical information-theoretic tools are used to investigate the mean-square stabilization of two scalar LTI systems over a noisy two-input, single output MAC.
+The main focus in previous works was on studying either state estimation or control problem in the context of point-to-point channels \cite{sahai2006, nair2007, borkar2001,nigel2010}.
+Stochastic stabilization of networked control systems over multiple wireless channels has been extensively studied in, e.g., \cite{rich2016, garone2012}.
+Furthermore, the problem of filtering for stochastic systems consisting of distributed sensors exchanging information over point-to-point links was investigated for both discrete, e.g., in \cite{saber2007, saber2009}, and continuous settings, e.g., in \cite{tanwani2021}.
+To the best of our knowledge, the problem of state estimation over a MAC with bounded noise has not been considered yet.
+An exception is the work of Zaidi \textit{et al.} \cite{zaidi2010}, where classical stochastic tools are used to present sufficient conditions ensuring the mean-square stabilization of two scalar linear time-invariant (LTI) systems over a noisy two-input, single output MAC.
+The paper \cite{gupta2019} also obtains necessary and sufficient conditions for stabilizing two scalar plants across a shared Gaussian MAC.
+In that paper, the authors distinguish between the case where encoders are entirely independent from each other, and where information sharing among them is allowed.